Explore the Levels of Change Management

 Systems A combination of people and automated applications organized to meet a set of objectives The introduction of a new cloud-based CRM solution to manage and analyze client interactions and data throughout the customer lifecycle

-Tools An item or implement used for a specific purpose; can be a physical object such as mechanicals tools or a technical object such as a web authoring tool or software program A conversion tool to move data from one CRM solution to another one mapping data as needed
+Tools An item or implement used for a specific purpose; can be a physical object such as mechanical tools or a technical object such as a web authoring tool or software program A conversion tool to move data from one CRM solution to another one mapping data as needed

 Job Roles A description of what a person does including competencies essential to performing well in that job capacity